pelithne/k8s/workshop-no-sp.md

 ```

-Open the public IP-addess, and watch the Yellow and Pink buttons have changed.
+Open the public IP-address, and watch the Yellow and Pink buttons have changed.

 <p align="left">
   <img width="75%" height="75%" hspace="0" src="./media/devops_final.jpg">